 Nextiva drawbacks that OpenPhone solves

 If you have a team of 20 or more, Nextiva plans may seem affordable.
 For this team size, plans start at $18.95 per user per month (when paying annually) or $25.95 per user per month (when paying monthly).
 And each plan comes with unlimited video calling.

 But Nextiva actually charges small businesses more.
 If you have under 20 employees, you’ll have to pay $21.95–$30.95 per month per user.

 OpenPhone is much less confusing when it comes to pricing plans.
 Our pricing plans are not only affordable for small teams (starting at $13 per user per month), but you definitely won’t pay more just because you have fewer people.

-2. Unlimited SMS not standard
+2. SMS not standard

 Texting is a pretty basic business communication tool these days that customers love, but Nextiva doesn’t offer SMS with its standard plan.
-OpenPhone offers unlimited SMS and MMS in the US and Canada with zero upgrades needed.
+OpenPhone offers free SMS and MMS in the US and Canada with zero upgrades needed.

 3 OpenPhone alternatives with different pricing structures